GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 The AstroData class traces back to a request by Gemini Astronomers to "handle MEFs better" in our reduction package.
-A "MEF" is of course a "Multiple-Extension FITS File", and is also Gemini's standard dataset storage format.
-Investigation showed that the MEF libraries were sufficient for handling "MEFs" as such, and the real meaning of the request was for a better dataset abstraction.
-FITS libraries (e.g. pyfits) return opened MEFs as lists of Header-Data Units, aka lists of "extensions".
-The libraries do not recognize semantic relationships between the extensions except as part of a list (though adding a secondary listing mechanism using (EXTNAME, EXTVER) tuples.
-AstroData on the other hand can be configured to recognise internal connections that MEF does not directly encode.
+A "MEF" is of course a "Multiple-Extension FITS File" and is also Gemini's standard dataset storage format.
+Investigation showed that the MEF libraries were sufficient for handling "MEFs" as such and the real meaning of the request was for a better dataset abstraction for Gemini's datasets.
+Gemini MEF, and MEFs in general, are usually meant to be coherent collections of data.
+The separate pixel arrays, or extensions, are collocated in a common MEF because they are related.
+The MEF abstraction does not recognize these connections, however, and view the MEF as a list of separate header-data units, their only relation being collocation in the list.
+FITS libraries (e.g. pyfits) return opened MEFs as objects which act as lists of Header-Data Units, aka lists of "extensions".
+The libraries do not recognize the purpose of one extension versus that of another, nor many semantic relationships between the extensions except as part of a list and as sub-lists of identically named extensions, adding a secondary indexing mechanism using (EXTNAME, EXTVER) tuples.

+AstroData on the other hand is designed to be configured to recognize many internal connections that MEF does not directly encode.
+AstroData detects type type of the data, and then can make sound assumptions about what the data is and how to handle it.
+Any particular (python- level) actions on the data are then performed by implementations in the configuration space.

-An additional role of the abstraction is to standardise access to metadata.
-FITS allows copious metadata in each extension and in the shared "zero'th" extension (aka "the PHU"), but it standardizes only a small subset of what is stored there.
-Many properties which are, for Gemini, universal properties for our datasets across instruments and modes are thus not standardised and are distributed across different header key-value pairs.
-This leads to ubiquitous information being available, in all datasets but requiring dataset-specific coding for retrieval.
-AstroData hides the particulars behind getting a particular bit of dataset metadata behind a common AstroData interface.
+An additional role of the AstroData abstraction is to standardize access to metadata.
+FITS allows copious metadata in each extension and in the shared "zero'th" extension (aka "the PHU"), but it standardizes only a small subset of what sort of information is stored there.
+Many properties which are for Gemini essentially universal properties for our datasets, across instruments and modes, are not standardized as a result.
+These bits of information which are commonly required are distributed across different header key-value pairs, in different units, for different instruments and modes.
+This leads to a situation where there is a certain bit of information which is ubiquitously available in all datasets, but which requires instrument-mode-specific coding to be retrieved to a particular unit and meaning.
+AstroData hides the particulars by allowing functions that calculate the metadata to be defined in the same configuration space in which the dataset type itself is defined.

-AstroData begins by detecting the type of dataset, ideally on characteristics of the file available from the PHU, but able to look at any aspect of the datase4t.
-Then, using this knowledge, AstroData can load and apply particular, potentially instrument-specific, methods to obtain the general behaviour required by the user.
-To first order Astrodata Types map to instrument-modes, but more rich types of dataset identification are possible (such as generic types such as "IFU" vs "IMAGE").
+The AstroDataType system is able to look at any aspect of the dataset to judge if it belongs in a given classification, but the intent is to find characteristics in the MEF's PHU.
+Using this knowledge, AstroData loads and applies particular arbitrarily instrument-mode-specific methods to obtain the general behavior required by the user, not only in the case of metadata but also in the case of transformations and indeed, for any dataset-type-specific behavior.
+To first order, Astrodata Types map to instrument-modes, and these provide a good concrete image of what Astrodata Type are.
+However more abstract types of dataset identification are also possible and make themselves useful, such as generic types such as "IFU" vs "IMAGE", or processing status types such as "RAW" vs "PREPARED".

 Dataset Transformations